minimapletinytools/smarties/README.md

 - Please ignore NotSoSmarties.
 This will be removed in 1.1

+- Each iteration of this library got more and more generalized as I leveraged more and more of Haskell's monadic syntax.
+It may be so generalized now that you may as well just write your logic in vanilla Haskell.
+But that's hardly my concern :).

 ## Roadmap: <a id="missing"></a>

 - Modeling history patterns is challenging here since the tree produces no side effects.
 In a previous implementation I could have added a **get/setZipper** methods to a type class constraint on the **perception** type.
 Currently, as sequences are represented as monads, one could add a monadic if/else that would not be possible to track :(.
-The current solution is to add something like **markOnExecution :: (Markable p) => String -> NodeSequence g p o ()** and leave the tracking to the user.
+The current solution is to add something like **markOnExecution :: (Markable p) => String -> NodeSequence g p o ()** and leave the tracking to the user using string IDs.

 - Built in support for [Statistic.Distribution.Normal](https://hackage.haskell.org/package/statistics-0.14.0.2/docs/Statistics-Distribution-Normal.html) for modeling risk reward.
 This includes [basic](https://en.wikipedia.org/wiki/Sum_of_normally_distributed_random_variables) [operations](https://ccrma.stanford.edu/~jos/sasp/Product_Two_Gaussian_PDFs.html) on distributions.

+- The concept of success/failure in behavior trees can be implemented using Haskell's monadic syntax.
+When writing the examples, several times I found it easier just to implement my selectors using simple monadic if/else statements.
+At this point, it's not really a behavior tree anymore though but still something to consider.
+Perhaps it is the case that Haskell's monadic syntax is a generalized behavior tree and this library is just an exercise for me to uncover this fact :).